 Things go wrong, even with the best of sites and servers.
 Daily backups that are easy-to-make and easy-to restore are vital to helping you sleep at night.
 Use plugins for backups if you’d like, but know that they can be tricky to configure and require extra space on your server.
 So make sure your host provides daily backups as part of their regular service (our partner, SiteGround, is great at this), and know how to restore them if you need to.
 If you want to be doubly sure, secure a third-party support and WordPress maintenance plan to make and keep redundant backups over time and help with restoration.

 Enhancing Site Security

 Even if you keep WordPress and your themes and plugins up to date, your site may not necessarily be as secure as it could be.
-Additional steps can make your site even more secure against hackers and spammers:
+When managing your WordPress website, additional steps can make your site even more secure against hackers and spammers:

 - Secure site management and administration: official WordPress updates; known-safe plugin use and updates; SFTP instead of FTP; strong usernames and passwords